Stanley Aronowitz: Other activities

 In 1965 Aronowitz was one of the lecturers at the Free University of New York shortly after it was founded.

 In 1976, Aronowitz (then living in San Diego and teaching at UC-Irvine, joined the New American Movement.
 In 2010, he would write a lengthy essay titled, "The New American Movement and Why It Failed" for the journal Work and Days.

 In 2005 Aronowitz co-founded the journal Situations: Project of the Radical Imagination.
 He has also published articles in numerous publications and with a core group of intellectuals—faculty and students—at the Graduate Center, he spearheaded the effort to create the Center for Cultural Studies (now the Center for the Study of Culture, Technology and Work) in the spirit of fostering intellectual debate, multidisciplinarity, and the toppling of high cultural privilege in academia.
 In 1969, Aronowitz, Jeremy Brecher, Paul Mattick Jr., and Peter Rachleff, began sporadically publishing a magazine and pamphlet series called Root & Branch.

-Family
+Personal life

 Aronowitz lived in New York City.
 He was first married to Jane O'Connell until divorcing in 1962 and was then married to Ellen Willis from 1998 until her death in November 2006.
 He had five children, including Nona Willis-Aronowitz.